ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    These messages are not authenticated, meaning the leader can:
    1. Send collect parameters to the Helper that do not reflect the parameters chosen by the Collector
-      * This is partially mitigated by including the `BatchSelector` in the AAD used to encrypt aggregate shares.
+      * This is mitigated by including the `BatchSelector` and aggregation parameter in the AAD used to encrypt aggregate shares.
    1. Discard the aggregate share computed by the Helper and then fabricate aggregate shares that combine into an arbitrary aggregate result
    * These are attacks on robustness, which we already assume to hold only if